-Bowen offers families the perfect getaway, combining true relaxation with coastal adventures that will keep you wanting more.
+Bowen offers mature-aged travellers the perfect getaway, combining true relaxation with coastal adventures that will keep you wanting more.

 You can fly into the Whitsunday Coast Airport and hire a car to travel to Bowen, just 45 minutes to the north.